ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 or in the defense of any claim, issue or matter therein, the agent shall be indemnified against expenses actually and reasonably incurred by the agent in connection with the claim.
-If an agent either settles any such claim or sustains a judgment rendered against him or her, then the provisions of Sections 3 through 5 below shall determine whether the agent is entitled to indemnification.
+If an agent either settles any such claim or sustains a judgment rendered against them, then the provisions of Sections 3 through 5 below shall determine whether the agent is entitled to indemnification.